TroyAlford/ear-tickler/README.md

 by [Christian Alfoni](https://github.com/christianalfoni), and uses [Howler.js](https://github.com/goldfire/howler.js)
 in order to interact with the WebAudio API.

+Also, much love to [humanhighway](https://github.com/humanhighway) for the inspiring work at [react-audio-player](https://github.com/humanhighway/react-audio-player), which gave me a huge edge in building the first versions and getting them working.

 ### More Info:
 * [Facebook React](http://facebook.github.io/react/)
 * [Facebook Flux](http://facebook.github.io/flux/)